FHA Home Equity / Cashout Loans

 - No Credit, No Appraisal – no credit is pulled, and no new appraisal is required.
 The original purchase price will be used as a new appraisal to determine value;

-- No Credit, Full Appraisal – no credit is pulled, but a new appraisal is ordered for the subject property;
+- No Credit, Full Appraisal – no credit is pulled, but a new appraisal is required for the subject property;

 - Full Credit, No Appraisal – a new credit report will be pulled to determine the borrower’s eligibility, but no appraisal is needed.
-The original purchase price will be used as a new appraisal.
+The original purchase price will be used in lieu of a new appraisal.

 - Full Credit, Full Appraisal – a new credit report will be pulled, and a new appraisal will be ordered.